 - Working side by side with community leaders to restore a historic institution in an underserved community; and

 - Introducing community leaders who are working together to ignite greater civic engagement in their neighborhoods.

 We continue to build on our learnings from 2018.
 And we look forward to continuing to work with others to ensure a vibrant future for everyone in our region.

 Ann B. Stern

-We believe it’s important to further our understanding of the facts surrounding critical issues.
+We believe it’s important to further our understanding of what works well for achieving positive change in the community — and what doesn’t.
 We also value sharing what we learn.

 Investing in Our Community